By-product of the Great Resignation: People are turning to robots for career support

 - relationships (39%)

-Three-quarters of respondents (76%) say they feel stuck in their professional lives.
-So it’s not surprising that people want to make radical changes, starting with their jobs (Great Resignation/Tsunami, anyone?) but don’t even know where to start.
+Three-quarters of respondents (76%) said they feel stuck in their professional lives.
+So it’s not surprising that people want to make radical changes, starting with their jobs (Great Resignation Tsunami, anyone?) but don’t even know where to start.
 The sense of disconnectedness is leading them to seek solutions in where else?
 Technology.

-Virtual everything and Zoom fatigue notwithstanding, an overwhelming majority (82%) “believe robots can support their careers better than a human by giving unbiased recommendations (37%); quickly answering questions about their career (33%); or finding new jobs that fit their current skills (32%).
+Virtual everything and Zoom fatigue notwithstanding, an overwhelming majority (82%) “believe robots can support their career better than humans” by giving unbiased recommendations (37%), quickly answering questions about their career (33%), or finding new jobs that fit their current skills (32%).

 Of course, they still think humans are better at giving advice based on personal experience (46%).
 But as we’re seeing with Gen Z, a cohort convinced that career development can (and should) happen virtually, AI is becoming a more reliable companion on the path to climb that ladder.